jakenmoore/jakenmoore.github.io/content/about.md

 This is the personal blog of Jake Moore.

 All the views are my own.

+Updated 1449.